- Solving single-variable equations

 5. Two-Pass Strategy

-The two-pass strategy is a time management technique that optimizes your score by ensuring that you are able to answer all of the questions that you’re most likely to get correct.
+The two-pass strategy is a time-management technique that optimizes your score by ensuring that you are able to answer all of the questions that you’re most likely to get correct.
 To employ this technique, you skip questions that seem initially difficult or time-consuming in favor of answering questions that seem easier to you.

-As you take the test, if you come across a question that you have no idea where to begin solving or that you know you won’t be able to solve easily, you immediately fill in your best guess as the answer, circle the question in the test booklet, and circle the question on your answer sheet.
+As you take the test, if you come across a question that you have no idea where to begin solving or that you know you won’t be able to solve easily, immediately fill in your best guess as the answer, circle the question in the test booklet, and circle the question on your answer sheet.
 You then spend your usual time and effort on the easier questions, and if there is time remaining at the end, you go back and review the questions that you guessed on earlier in the test.

 Keep in mind as you use this strategy that questions on the math section of the SAT are generally ordered by difficulty.
-While there is of course some variation according to your personal strengths, as a rule of thumb, if you find yourself skipping many questions towards the beginning of the test, you may want to adjust your standards of which questions you are considering too difficult.
+While there is of course some variation according to your personal strengths, as a rule of thumb, if you find yourself skipping many questions towards the beginning of the test, you may want to adjust your standards as to which questions you are considering too difficult.
 They will usually only get more and more difficult as you go through the test.
 Try to reserve this strategy for content that you’re particularly unfamiliar with, or for questions that are exceptionally difficult.

 Bonus Tip: PRACTICE!

 There is really no experience that compares to taking the actual SAT.
 For this reason, the best practice is taking actual SATs or SAT practice tests.
-Start by taking these tests untimed and really focusing on identifying areas of strength and weakness.
+Start by taking these tests untimed and really focus on identifying areas of strength and weakness.
 Then, move on to taking timed tests to perfect your pacing.
 Try to learn something from each practice test you take by carefully reviewing your answers and making sure that you understand your mistakes.